awoody934/PoppyHuang_resume/docs/index.md

 -	Increased patron traffic from 200 per month to over 2000 per month
 -	Observed 2000 individuals for the usability test
--	Cleared and analyzed the raw data, draw insights from it which improved the whole system
--	Increased patron traffic from 200 per month to over 2000 per month
--	Observed 2000 individuals for the usability test
--	Cleared and analyzed the raw data, draw insights from it which improved the whole system
+-	Cleared and analyzed the raw data, drew insights from it which improved the whole system

 ### Data Science Lead